FloridaPlayers/Documents/Constitution.md

 and predominantly student run.
 Faculty may be invited to supervise by the student proposing the show.

--   1\)  TheplaystobeproducedshallbeestablishedbytheProductionSelectionCommittee.
+-   1. TheplaystobeproducedshallbeestablishedbytheProductionSelectionCommittee.

--   2)
+-   2.
      OnlyVotingmemberswhohavemaintainedmembershipfortwosemestersincludingthe
     semester of the time proposals are eligible to propose shows.
 It is the responsibility of the secretary to ensure that all incoming proposals are submitted by those holding voting membership.

--   3)
+-   3.
      ProposalsfortheseshowsshallbemadeinwritingtotheProductionSelectionCommittee,
     and shall include the information outlined in the Production Proposal Guidelines.

--   4)
+-   4.
      AdirectormaynotproposeashowiftheyhaveaconflictwithaUniversityofFlorida
     School of Theater and Dance production mandated by their department unless permission is given by his or her department head.

--   5)
+-   5.
      Thecommitteeshallselectthemostpromisingoftheseproposalsaftereachproducerand
     director is interviewed by the committee regarding their intentions and overall concept for the piece.

--   6)
+-   6.
      Membersofthecommitteewhohaveproposalsunderconsiderationshallabstainfrom voting.
     The chair of the committee shall vote only in the event of a tie.

--   7)
+-   7.
      ThethirdslotofthefallsemestershallbeaNewWorksFestivalunlessnoNewworksis proposed.

--   8)
+-   8.
      FloridaPlayerswillfullymountallproductionsselectedasapartoftheproductionseason
     fairly, evenly, and without prejudice, bias or favoritism doing its best to meet all technical, financial and personal needs as it fitting to the Florida Players Budget and to each shows specific budget.

-Section 2 – Production Requirements The following requirements must be met for each show in a season:
+Section 2 – Production RequirementsThe following requirements must be met for each show in a season:

--   1)
+-   1.
      Directors,ProducersandStageManagersmustallmeetwiththeProductionManagerto
     discuss expectations, rights, and responsibilities as well as to sign Production Contracts prior to accepting their roles on a production.

--   2)
+-   2.
      Itisnotmandatory,however,itishighlysuggestedthattheDirectorshavesomedirecting
     or assistant directing experience, preferably with a Florida Players Production.

--   3\)  Openauditionsmustbeheld.
+-   3. Openauditionsmustbeheld.

--   4\)  DirectorsandProducersarenotpermittedtoactintheirownshow.
+-   4. DirectorsandProducersarenotpermittedtoactintheirownshow.

--   5)
+-   5.
      Designersandperformersmustsignproductioncontractsbeforeacceptingtheirpositions
     and roles on a production.

--   6)
+-   6.
      DesignersmaynotdesignaFloridaPlayersproductioniftheyhaveaconflictwitha
     University of Florida School of Theater and Dance production mandated by their department head unless permission is given by his or her department head.

--   7)
+-   7.
      Adirectormustconsultwiththeotherdirectorsinthatseasonatacastingmeeting
     presided over by the Production Manager and come to a mutual agreement before finalizing any casting decision of informing anyone of their status as a cast member.

--   8)
+-   8.
      ThecastlistsforeachproductionaretoberegulatedandpostedbytheProduction Manager.

 16

-9)
+9.
 ItishighlyrecommendedthatallinvolvedwiththeshowsarestudentsattheUniversityof
 Florida.
 Any exceptions must be approved by the Executive Board.

-Section 3 – The New Works Festival Florida Players shall produce a New Works Festival in the third slot of the fall semester.
+Section 3 – The New Works FestivalFlorida Players shall produce a New Works Festival in the third slot of the fall semester.

--   1)
+-   1.
      TheAssistantProductionManagershallserveastheNewWorkscoordinatorunlessheor
     she has a conflict with a University of Florida School of Theater and Dance production.

--   2)
+-   2.
      Inorderforaworktobeeligibleforsubmission,theworkmusthavebeenwrittenbya
     student at the University of Florida at the time of proposal.
     Additionally, all proposed works must have never been previously produced and/or financially supported by another institution.

--   3\)  TheplayproducedshallbeestablishedbytheProductionSelectionCommittee.
+-   3. TheplayproducedshallbeestablishedbytheProductionSelectionCommittee.

--   4)
+-   4.
      ProposalsforthesenewworksshallbemadeinwritingtotheProductionSelection
     Committee and shall include the information outlined in the New Works Proposal Guidelines.

--   5)
+-   5.
      AftereachplaywrightisinterviewedbytheProductionSelectionCommitteeregarding
     their intentions and overall concept for their piece, the committee shall select the most promising of these proposals.

--   6)
+-   6.
      Membersofthecommitteewhohaveproposalsunderconsiderationshallabstainfrom voting.
     The chair of the Production Selection Committee shall vote only in the event of a tie.

--   7)
+-   7.
      TheamountofworkspassedontothefestivalisatthediscretionoftheProduction
     Selection Committee.

--   8\)  Thedirector(s)andproduceroftheproductionarealsoprohibitedfromacting.
+-   8. Thedirector(s)andproduceroftheproductionarealsoprohibitedfromacting.

--   9)
+-   9.
      Intheeventthatanewworkispassed,editstothescriptwillbepermittedwithinreasonat
     the discretion of the Assistant Production Manager up to three weeks prior to opening night

-10\) It is highly recommended that all involved with the show are students at the University of
+10. It is highly recommended that all involved with the show are students at the University of

 Florida.
 However, exceptions can be approved by the executive committee.

-11) It is recommended that no more than three new works are featured in any one festival,
+11. It is recommended that no more than three new works are featured in any one festival,

 however this is left to the discretion of the Production Selection Committee based upon

 length of work and difficulty of execution.

-12) The New Works Festival shall be mounted as a singularly produced festival sharing a
+12. The New Works Festival
+shall be mounted as a singularly produced festival sharing a

 single design team and budget.

-Section 4 – Production Contracts Any person involved in a Florida Players production must sign and adhere to the contract designated for their specified role in the show.
+Section 4 – Production ContractsAny person involved in a Florida Players production must sign and adhere to the contract designated for their specified role in the show.
 Failure to do so will nullify their involvement in the production.

-Section 5 – Feedback The directors, designers and actors of each show will be allowed the option to participate in a talkback, organized by the show’s producer, director and stage manager and moderated by the
+Section 5 – FeedbackThe directors, designers and actors of each show will be allowed the option to participate in a talkback, organized by the show’s producer, director and stage manager and moderated by the